hashicorp/design-system/website/docs/components/app-footer/partials/guidelines/guidelines.md

 ## Status link

-The Status link comes with default statuses that are often defined by a 3rd party tool, such as statuspage.io.
-If needed, they can be adjusted to suit the specific product needs.
+The StatusLink is used to communicate the application status via a third-party service or tool (such as statuspage.io).
+If needed, the status can be customized to suit the specific product needs.

 ![Example of status link options](/assets/components/app-footer/status-link-options.png)

 ## Legal links

-We offer a set of standard "Legal" links, by default.
-These are recommended for customer-facing products, but can be turned on/off within the component, as needed.
+A set of standard legal links are provided by default.
+These are recommended for customer-facing products, but can be turned on/off within the component as needed.

 ![Example of the AppFooter with legal links only](/assets/components/app-footer/app-footer-legal-links.png)

 ## Additional links

-Additional links can be added, as necessary.
-Some examples may include: Changelog, GitHub, etc.
+Additional links can be added as necessary.
+Common examples may include linking to a changelog, GitHub, etc.

 ![Example of the AppFooter with additional links](/assets/components/app-footer/app-footer-additional-links.png)

 ## Plain text items

 Plain text content can be added after the links.
-Often this is for displaying the version number or other metadata related to the product.
+This is often used for displaying the version number or other metadata related to the product.

 ![Example of the AppFooter with plain text list items](/assets/components/app-footer/app-footer-items.png)